kiwib1rd1337/yt-ad-dl/README.md

 This should be conpatible with YT video URLs, as well as the many alternative frontends with compatible URL formats (Invidious, Piped, etc...).
 The script grabs the VIDEOID from the URL, and assembles a proper YT url for the purposes of compatibility with these alternative frontends.
-Plain 'https://www.youtube.com/watch?v=VIDEOID' video URLS will also work (but not the shortened 'youtu.be' ones, sadly...)
+Plain `https://www.youtube.com/watch?v=VIDEOID` video URLS will also work (but not the shortened `youtu.be` ones, sadly...)

 The script will record a timestamp, and get the metadata of the video, namely the URL, uploader, and title.